Login or Register to make a submission.

 ETHICAL CONSIDERATIONS

-If tables, illustrations or photographs, which have already been published, are included, a letter of permission for re-publication should be obtained from author(s) as well as the Editor of the journal where it was previously published.
+If tables, illustrations, or photographs that have already been published are included, a letter of permission for re-publication should be obtained from the author(s) as well as the Editor of the journal where they were previously published.

 MATERIAL FOR PUBLICATION